 Howes Percival LLP (“we”, “us”, “our”, “the Firm”) respects your privacy and is committed to protecting your personal data.
-We operate the websites; www.howespercival.comwww.eastwestcorridor.co.uk and www.academyconversions.law (“the Websites”).
+We operate the website www.howespercival.com (“the Website”).

-We are a limited liability partnership with registered company number OC322781 and its registered office address is at Nene House, 4 Rushmills, Northampton, England NN4 7YB.
-We are also a regulated legal professional business, regulated by the Solicitors Regulation Authority (“SRA”) and are subject to their rules, which include a need to comply with the SRA Code, the SRA Handbook and the SRA Principles.
+We are a limited liability partnership with registered company number OC322781.
+Our registered office address is Nene House, 4 Rushmills, Northampton, England NN4 7YB.
+We are also a regulated legal professional business, regulated by the Solicitors Regulation Authority (“SRA”) and are subject to their rules, which include a need to comply with the SRA Code of Conduct for Firms and the SRA Code of Conduct for Individuals, RELs and RFLs, and the SRA Principles.

-This privacy notice will provide you information about how we look after your personal data when you visit and use our Websites (regardless of where you visit it from) including any data you may provide through the Websites.
+This privacy notice will provide you information about how we look after your personal data when you visit and use our Website (regardless of where you visit it from) including any personal data you may provide through the Website.
 It will also tell you about your privacy rights and how the law protects you.

 Data Retention Policy